 Jon Carlos Rodriguez

-BuhayBasket is a community of Filipinos who share the love for the game of basketball.
+BuhayBasket is an independent media company that aims to spread the love for the game of basketball.

 Enzo Marcos is a commercial director.
 He tried—in vain—to name his son Aragorn.
 He was a Laker fan even before he could fully understand the game of basketball.
 He thinks that Back to the Future is the pinnacle of modern cinema.
 Film, music and basketball take up most of his time.
 He is as good at basketball as Kobe Bryant is at rapping.